 How would you expect Prince John to get rich and defeat the outlaws in his way?

 By taxing everyone, throwing outlaws in jail and using the Sheriff of Nottingham and your allies to defeat heroes for you of course!
 If there’s any card that sums up Prince John, it’s Beautiful, Lovely Taxes.

 What he’s like to play

-When you play as Prince John you will find yourself thinking about how you can exploit and tax your subjects to get as much power as you can, as quickly as you can.
+When you play as Prince John you will find yourself thinking about how you can tax your subjects to get as much power as you can, as quickly as you can.

 Difficulty to play – Easy

 If left to your own devices as Prince John, you’ll win in no time.